balderdashy/sails-docs/contributing/adapter-specification.md

 Query building features are common in traditional ORMs, but not at all a guarantee when working with Waterline.
 Since Waterline adapters can support services as varied as Twitter, SMTP, and Skype, traditional assumptions around structured data don't always apply.

-If query modifiers are enabled, the adapter must support `Model.find()`, as well as the **complete** query interface, or, where it is impossible to do so, at least provide helper notices.
-If coverage of the interace is unfinished, it's still not a bad idea to make the adapter available, but it's important to clearly state the unifinished parts, and consequent limitations, up front.
+If query modifiers are enabled, the adapter must support `Model.find()`, as well as the **complete** query interface, or, where it is impossible to do so, at least provide good error messages.
+If coverage of the interface is unfinished, it's still not a bad idea to make the adapter available, but it's important to clearly state the unifinished parts, and consequent limitations, up front.
 This helps prevent the creation of off-topic issues in Sails/Waterline core, protects developers from unexpected consequences, and perhaps most importantly, helps focus contributors on high-value tasks.

 > All officially supported Sails.js database adapters implement this interface.

 ###### Query modifiers
-Query modifiers include filters:
+Query modifiers include normalized syntax:
 + `where`
 + `limit`
 + `skip`
 + `sort`
 + `select`

-+ `distinct`
+And WHERE supports:

 Boolean logic:
 + `and`
 + `or`
 + `not`

-As well as `groupBy` and the aggregators:
-+ `count`
-+ `sum`
-+ `min`
-+ `max`
-+ `average`

 `IN` queries:
 Adapters which implement `where` should recognize a list of values (e.g. `name: ['Gandalf', 'Merlin']`) as an `IN` query.
 In other words, if `name` is either of those values, a match occured.

 Sub-attribute modifiers:
 You are also responsible for sub-attribute modifiers, (e.g. `{ age: { '>=' : 65 } }`) with the notable exception of `contains`, `startsWith`, and `endsWith`, since support for those modifiers can be derived programatically by leveraging your definition of  `like`.